 Square watermelons, portrait gourds, heart-shaped oranges, and Buddha pears are purposefully distorted fruits that can be a fun way to play with your plants.
 These distortions are kin to the method of tree training known as pleaching.
 When it occurs without human intervention, however, fruit distortions warrant a closer look.

-Affectionately known as ugly fruit, naturally occurring fruit distortions can be nothing more than cosmetic, or they can indicate the presence of pests, disease, nutrient deficiencies, or chemical misuse.
-It can also be caused by stress.
+Affectionately known as ugly fruit, naturally occurring fruit distortions can be nothing more than cosmetic.
+Or, they may indicate the presence of pests, disease, nutrient deficiencies, or chemical misuse.
+It can also be from stress.

 Fruit distortions caused by stress

 Fruit distortions caused by nutrient deficiency

-Fruits grown in boron-deficient soil can also be distorted.
 Plant nutrients are critical to the proper development of fruit.
-If there isn’t enough boron, the fruit will be distorted.
+Distorted fruits often occur in boron-deficient soil.
 Of course, without a soil test from a reputable lab, you won’t know what’s in your soil.
-Unfortunately, those cute, over-the-counter soil tests are not [yet] accurate enough to be useful.
+Unfortunately, those cute, over-the-counter soil tests are not [yet] accurate enough to be helpful.

 Insects that cause fruit distortion

 Citrus bud mite feeding can cause some dramatic distortions, especially in citrus.
-While there really isn’t anything you can do to get rid of citrus bud mites, their feeding can create points of entry for other pests and diseases, so you will want to monitor infested trees.
+While there isn’t anything you can do to get rid of citrus bud mites, their feeding can create points of entry for other pests and diseases, so you will want to monitor infested trees.

 Fungal disease and fruit distortion